Spamming: Etymology

 Menu from a 2014 stage performance of Monty Python's 1970 "Spam" sketch, from where the term is derived.
 Spam is included in almost every dish to the annoyance and dismay of a customer.

 The term spam is derived from the 1970 "Spam" sketch of the BBC sketch comedy television series Monty Python's Flying Circus.
 The sketch, set in a cafe, has a waitress reading out a menu where every item but one includes the Spam canned luncheon meat.
 As the waitress recites the Spam-filled menu, a chorus of Viking patrons drown out all conversations with a song, repeating "Spam, Spam, Spam, Spam… Lovely Spam!
 Wonderful Spam!".

 In the 1980s the term was adopted to describe certain abusive users who frequented BBSs and MUDs, who would repeat "Spam" a huge number of times to scroll other users' text off the screen.
-In early chat-room services like PeopleLink and the early days of Online America (later known as America Online or AOL), they actually flooded the screen with quotes from the Monty Python sketch.
+In early chat-room services and usenetgroups like AOL, they actually flooded the screen with quotes from the Monty Python sketch.
 This was used as a tactic by insiders of a group that wanted to drive newcomers out of the room so the usual conversation could continue.
 It was also used to prevent members of rival groups from chatting—for instance, Star Wars fans often invaded Star Trek chat rooms, filling the space with blocks of text until the Star Trek fans left.

 It later came to be used on Usenet to mean excessive multiple posting—the repeated posting of the same message.
 The unwanted message would appear in many, if not all newsgroups, just as Spam appeared in all the menu items in the Monty Python sketch.
 One of the earliest people to use "spam" in this sense was Joel Furr.
 This use had also become established—to "spam" Usenet was to flood newsgroups with junk messages.
-The word was also attributed to the flood of "Make Money Fast" messages that clogged many newsgroups during the 1990s.
 In 1998, the New Oxford Dictionary of English, which had previously only defined "spam" in relation to the trademarked food product, added a second definition to its entry for "spam": "Irrelevant or inappropriate messages sent on the Internet to a large number of newsgroups or users."

 There was also an effort to differentiate between types of newsgroup spam.
 Messages that were crossposted to too many newsgroups at once, as opposed to those that were posted too frequently, were called "velveeta" (after a cheese product), but this term did not persist.